roshanrai1304/Real-Esatate-Project/README.md

 https://archive.ics.uci.edu/ml/datasets.html

-We have created an model which will predict the price for any new house by by looking at the features.
+I have created an model which will predict the price for any new house by by looking at the features.